 Angle grinders are also labeled as side grinders or disc grinders, and they’re a handheld power tool that grind, cut (through basically anything — even steel, tile and mortar), and polish various objects and materials.
 They can be powered by compressed air, an electric motor or petrol engine.
 The key word here however is “angle”, and the geared head is at a right-angle mounted on a disc (replaceable) with a side handle an adjustable guard to get into those little spaces you can’t usually fit into as well as counter side forces that are sometimes created while cutting (as opposed to axial forces typically created by other tools like power drills).
 They come as corded or cordless.

-Uses of angle grinders may include removing excess materials from pieces, (stone, metal), and smoothing rough edges on a heavy surface (masonry).
+Uses of angle grinders can include removing excess materials from pieces, (stone, metal), and smoothing rough edges on a heavy surface (masonry).
 Just be careful because these things can get dangerous (and loud).

 A bandsaw works by consist of a steel band with a long, sharp and jagged edged (toothed) blade that runs over wheels that’s popularly used in woodworking, metalworking and lumbering.
 The consistent cutting action of the toothed blade is advantageous for an even distribution of cutting and overall control of the user since they hold the piece of wood and can move it accordingly against the stationary, long blade.
 They are available as stationary tools inside of shops, however there are some portable bandsaws out there as well.